 - 1. An amount for Healthcare Services performed during the month; - 2.
-An amount for administering the Program; - 3.
-An amount for the MCO's Risk margin; and - 4.
-An amount for NEMT Services provided during the month.
+An amount for administering the Program; and - 3.
+An amount for the MCO's Risk margin.

 HHSC will employ or retain qualified actuaries to perform data analysis and calculate the Capitation Rates for each Rate Period.